 […]

 He had a subtle and very personal wit, the capacity of making wholly unexpected responses to points raised in a discussion, but above all he had the rare gift of being able to inspire his partners in conversation just by listening with shining eyes.
 He had that enviable quality of making his friends feel at their best in his company - he made them feel cleverer, more clear-sighted, and eloquent (and amusing) than they normally thought themselves to be.
-Nicholas Kaldor on his friend Piero SraffaFor the better part of 70 years, rumours have followed the Italian economist Piero Sraffa.
+Nicholas Kaldor on his friend Piero SraffaFor the better part of 70 years, rumours of a financial coup have followed the Italian economist Piero Sraffa.
 Long the subject of speculation, it has been asserted that in the dying days of the Second World War, Sraffa heavily bought defaulted Imperial Japanese Government bonds.
-These, following the Treaty of San Francisco, being eventually honoured in full.

-Though several authors have offered differing accounts of what Sraffa was purported to have done, till now, no person has been able to offer a satisfying and granular account of events.
+Though several authors have offered accounts of Sraffa's activities, until now, nobody has been able to offer a satisfying and granular account of events.

 A handful of writers, including the American investor Murray Stahl, have written about Sraffa.
 Stahl summed up the lack of clarity surrounding the economist in his book How They Did It: Exceptional Stories of Great Investors, by writing:

-Though at first blush it might seem peculiar that a Cambridge lecturer of economics would spend considerable time speculating in defaulted government securities, there are several observations that may be made.
+Though it may seem peculiar that a Cambridge lecturer would spend considerable time and effort speculating in defaulted government securities, there are several observations that may be made.

-And third; Imperial Japanese Government debt was the subject of regular commentary in the press of the day.
+Piero Sraffa and John Maynard Keynes were friends and colleagues.
+It seems unlikely that Keynes' investing activities would have escaped Sraffa’s attention.
+Additionally, as the editor of David Ricardo’s correspondence, Sraffa would have been well acquainted with Ricardo’s own speculations in government bond markets.
+Moreover, the Imperial Japanese Government bonds in question were the subject of regular commentary in the press of the day.
 Any diligent reader of the English financial newspapers would have been apprised not only of the debt, but also of the regular flow of information and commentary that was published about it.

 Two credible accounts of Sraffa’s investments survive.
-The first account comes from the economist Nicholas Kaldor, a good friend of Sraffa’s, who wrote:
+The first comes from Sraffa's friend, the economist Nicholas Kaldor, who wrote:

 Though Sraffa was the son of a prosperous lawyer, he was only able to bring a small part of his father’s fortune out of Italy.
 He disliked gambling, and was also against speculating on the Stock Market, not so much on principle, as out of a conviction that one is bound to lose on unsuccessful bets a large part of the gains made on successful outcomes.
 Hence his basic principle was to wait for the one occasion when a large speculative gain appeared to be absolutely certain, and then put all the money one can get hold of on this one gamble.